vis-kid/previewer/_posts/2016-11-10-SOLID-Ruby-Fundamentals-01.md

 ```

-## PageWriter
+## class PageWriter

 Again, only one job, writing out the actual page for a new podcast episode with the scraped data composed in the `MarkdownComposer`.
 Wait, is that really the case?
-At first glace it looks like it, but it has one than one reason to change.
-Yes, this class only writes out the page but it is also involved in logic that belongs to extracting data.
+At first glace it looks like it, but it has more than one reason to change.
+Yes, on the surface this class only writes out the page but it is also involved in logic that belongs to extracting data.
 It uses a few private methods to extract behaviour which kept things readable and succinct.
 See, it is not as easy as looking at the number of methods the API provides.
 The private methods can also mess with your responsibilities.
 We have more work to do.

 #### class PageWriter